Adldap2/Adldap2-Laravel/readme.md

 Feel free to add more attributes here, however be sure that your `users` database table contains the key you've entered.

-##### Sync Attribute Callbacks
+##### Sync Attribute Handlers

-> **Note**: This feature was introduced in `v1.3.8`.
+> **Note**: This feature was introduced in `v1.3.8` and updated in `v3.0.0`.

+> **Tip**: Attribute handlers are constructed using the `app()` helper.
+This means you can type-hint any application
+> dependencies you may need in the handlers constructor.

+###### Adldap2-Laravel Version 2.1 and lower

-If you're looking to synchronize an attribute from an Adldap model that contains an array or an object, you can use a callback to return a specific value to your Laravel model's attribute.
+If you're looking to synchronize an attribute from an Adldap model that contains an array or an object, you can use a class callback to return a specific value to your Laravel model's attribute.
 For example:

 ```php
 'sync_attributes' => [